K1ausTheMouse/Nova-AI-Concept/README.md

 ![Python](https://img.shields.io/badge/python-3.x-yellow)
 ![Project](https://img.shields.io/badge/project-AI%20Assistant-purple)

-# First Github project
+# First GitHub Project
-I have done a similar poject with an AI called from GROQ API into a Raspberry Pie.
+I previously worked on a similar project with an AI called from GROQ API into a Raspberry Pie.
 The system was able to communicate through speakers, a microphone, and the terminal...
-However, due to a lack of planning and experience, The AI gained to much freedom and it ended up stress-testing its environment by generating large amounts of unusable files.
+However, due to a lack of planning and experience, The AI was given to much freedom and it ended up stress-testing its environment by generating large amounts of unusable files.
 From that, I learned the importance of control, structure, and planning.
 This project is a more careful and thought-out attempt at building a similar system. :)